-- Achieve 40 mgd of offsets in groundwater withdrawals in the SWUCA by 2025 - Recover the SWUCA saltwater intrusion minimum aquifer level (SWIMAL) of 13.1 ft above NGVD 1929 for the Upper Floridan aquifer to slow the rate of saltwater intrusion in the MIA - Assist in recovering the minimum flows for the upper Peace River through implementation of the Lake Hancock Lake Level Modification project - Recover minimum levels at nine Polk County lakes and 10 Highlands County lakes by 2025 - Ensure a sustainable water supply - Achieve and maintain daily 150-gallon compliance per capita with all public supply utilities by December 31, 2019 - Reduce 2011 regional average water use per capita by 5 percent by 2020 - Assist Polk Regional Water Cooperative (PRWC) in the development of 30 mgd of alternative water supply sources - Increase percentage of total water use supplied by alternative sources - Maximize the water conservation potential for the region - Maximize interconnects among public supply utilities - Complete the Lower Floridan aquifer study in Polk County to assess its viability as an alternative water supply source and to gain a better understanding of the Lower Floridan aquifer characteristics and groundwater quality - Update the Regional Water Supply Plan for the Central Florida Water Initiative by 2020 - Achieve 75 percent utilization of all wastewater flows and a 75 percent resource benefit by 2040.
-As part of this effort, assist in the implementation of potable reuse (As of 2018, the Heartland region had 41 mgd of wastewater flow and 24 mgd of reuse for a utilization rate of 59 percent)
+- Achieve 40 mgd of offsets in groundwater withdrawals in the SWUCA by 2025 - Achieve the SWUCA saltwater intrusion minimum aquifer level (SWIMAL) for the Upper Floridan aquifer to slow the rate of saltwater intrusion in the MIA - Assist in recovering the minimum flows for the upper Peace River through implementation of the Lake Hancock Lake Level Modification - Recover minimum levels at nine Polk County lakes and nine Highlands County lakes by 2025 - Ensure a sustainable water supply - Achieve and maintain daily 150-gallon compliance per capita with all public supply utilities - · Achieve and maintain a reduction in 2011-2015 regional average unadjusted gross per capita (111 gpcd) water use by 4.3 percent to 106 gpcd by 2025.
+This represents a water savings of 3.8 mgd. - · Assist Polk Regional Water Cooperative (PRWC) in the development of 30 mgd of alternative water supply sources and implementation of conservation programs including a demand management plan - Increase percentage of total water use supplied by alternative sources - · Maximize the water conservation potential for the region - · Maximize interconnects among public supply utilities - · Complete the Lower Floridan aquifer study in Polk County to assess its viability as an alternative water supply source and to gain a better understanding of the Lower Floridan aquifer characteristics and groundwater quality

+- Complete the next updates for the District and Central Florida Water Initiative Regional Water Supply Plans by 2025 - Achieve 75 percent utilization of all wastewater flows and a 75 percent resource benefit by 2040.
+As part of this effort, assist in the implementation of potable reuse (As of 2019, the Heartland region had 38.3 mgd of wastewater flow and 28.9 mgd of reuse for a utilization rate of 75 percent)

 Most of the District's Heartland region falls within the eight-county SWUCA, which encompasses approximately 5,100 square miles.
-In the SWUCA, depressed aquifer levels have caused saltwater intrusion along the coast, contributed to reduced flows in the upper Peace River and lowered lake levels in areas of Polk and Highlands counties.
+In the SWUCA, depressed aguifer levels have caused saltwater intrusion along the coast, contributed to reduced flows in the upper Peace River and lowered lake levels in areas of Polk and Highlands counties.